 Committee member applications are accepted year-round, but positions are generally appointed for terms starting July 1 of each year.

-For further information on either of these volunteer positions with CPA Alberta, please contact or apply with resume to email@example.com.
+For further information on this volunteer position with CPA Alberta, please contact or apply with resume to firstname.lastname@example.org.

 OPPORTUNITIES WITH IFRS FOUNDATION

 The IFRS Foundation is seeking three Trustees: one from Asia Oceania, one from Africa and one At-Large member.
 The At-Large member can be from any geographic region and stakeholder background, but when considering candidates for any At-Large seats, Trustees will take into account the current balance of the overall group.
 Preference will be given to those who are considered to have the relevant skills and experience and who fall within the criteria as stipulated on the IFRS website.

 Qualified candidates should have top-level experience in an organization with an interest in accounting standards.
 They should demonstrate a firm commitment to serving the public interest, to the work of the Foundation, and to the Board as a high-quality global standard-setter.
 They should be financially knowledgeable and be able to meet the time commitment, which includes, but is not limited to, up to four two-day meetings each year.
 Trustees should have an understanding of, and be sensitive to, the challenges associated with the adoption and application of high-quality global accounting standards developed for use in the world’s capital markets and by other users.
 Current employees of organizations represented on the Monitoring Board will no longer be eligible for consideration.